FreeRTOS/FreeRTOS-Kernel/MISRA.md

 information shall be tested.

 _Ref 4.7.1_
- - The return value of `taskENTER_CRITICAL_FROM_ISR` is the interrupt mask of the port.
-Error information won't be returned by this function and no need to perform a check on the return value.
+ - `taskENTER_CRITICAL_FROM_ISR` returns the interrupt mask and not any error information.
+Therefore, there is no need test the return value.

 #### Rule 8.4